 Sometimes, it may be necessary to hire outside experts to help with your case.
 In a divorce, for example, one or both sides might hire real property appraisers to value the family home or other real estate, a business appraiser to value a party’s business interest, or a CPA to give tax advice and assist with the financial aspects of the case.

 If you are dealing with a contentious child custody or parenting time issue, the parties may agree, or the court may order, that a specialist, usually a psychologist or qualified licensed clinical social worker, to evaluate the family’s circumstances and make recommendations about child custody and parenting time.

 In a divorce, sometimes it is necessary at the beginning of the case to ask the court to make orders for temporary relief, which the court may award after the case is filed, but before it is finally concluded.
-Temporary relief may include, among other things, temporary spousal or child support, temporary exclusive use of the family home, temporary custody of minor children, payment of monthly bills, and payment of attorney fees, and "suit money, " to assist you in retaining experts to help with your case.
+Temporary relief may include, among other things, temporary spousal or child support, temporary exclusive use of the family home, temporary custody of minor children, payment of monthly bills, and payment suit money, to assist you in paying your lawyer and retaining experts to help with your case.